 In fact, the current theory is that amyloid plaques form to protect the brain from an infection by bacteria often found in the mouth: Porphyromonas gingivalis (or P. gingivalis).
 This is the same bacteria that causes gum disease.

 Researchers haven’t determined exactly how P. gingivalis bacteria travels from the mouth to the brain, but they do know that plaque and tartar contain large amounts of it.

-When this bacteria collects under the gumline, it leads to inflammation of the gums (e.g. swelling, tenderness, or bleeding.)
+When this bacterium collects under the gumline, it leads to inflammation of the gums (e.g. swelling, tenderness, or bleeding.)
 It’s thought that it also enters the bloodstream and travels throughout the entire body, including the brain, where it leads to infection and inflammation there as well.

 More studies are being done, but doctors are hopeful that this information helps in the ongoing fight against dementia and Alzheimer’s.

 In addition to being connected to the brain, gum disease is the leading cause of tooth loss and also increases the risk for heart disease, stroke, pregnancy complications, and even some cancers.
 Clearly, it’s incredibly important to keep your gums healthy!